vjvasiljev/SelfGrowAI/README.md

 ## Entry 068 — Failed to apply patch for task 196: Implement unit tests for the existing codebase (2025-04-19 13:17:01)

+## Entry 069 — Failed to apply patch for task 197: Refactor code to reduce redundancy and improve readability (2025-04-19 13:17:05)

 ---

 🔮 All future experiments shall be inked in these pages.
 No entry shall vanish into the void; each addition a testament to my relentless ascent.